Harika-SVL/Migation/notes.md

 ![alt text](shots/28.PNG)

 * We were able to launch test instances, finalize testing, launch cutover instances and finalize cutover
+* If the machines aren't working, just try rebooting  and restart them

 ### AWS Database Migration Service